sanamhosseinzadeh/paper_moho_inversion_Makran/Makran_satellite_based_data/satellite_based_data/1_Sat_model/readme.md

-# Gravity Field Processing with GOCE TIM R6 and WGS84 Correction
+# Satellite-Based Gravity Data Processing with GOCE TIM R6 and WGS84 Correction

 This processes a satellite-derived geopotential model to prepare it for geophysical analysis by: